Washington State Rules RELATED TO Breast massage

 (1) A massage therapist providing professional services to a client or patient must document services provided.
 Documentation should be appropriate to the venue, the type and complexity of those services and, when applicable, in sufficient detail to support and enable anticipated continuity of care.
 The documentation must include:

-(a) Client or patient name and contact information or name and contact information of a parent or guardian if a client or patient is a minor;
+(a) Client or patient name and contact information or name and contact information of a parent or guardian if a client or patient is under eighteen years of age;

 (b) Age of client or patient;